This Madhubani (Mithila) handpainted tie is a must have in every accessory lover's collection...It can also make for an excellent gift item.

 Fabric: Handloom Tussar Silk

-This tie comes in an attractive wooden handcrafted gift box.
+This tie comes in an attractive gift box.

 Madhubani painting or Mithila painting is a style of Indian painting, practiced in Mithila region of Bihar state, India.